Stamps on Music

 I have been

-collecting and writing about these stamps for over 20 years.
-This
+collecting and writing about these stamps for over 30 years.

-book has been wiro-bound to ensure it lies flat for its primary
+book has been coil-bound to ensure it lies flat for its primary

 usage as a catalogue.
-The stamp illustrations were all scanned
+The stamp illustrations were all generated

-at 600dpi and 150% for ease of reference.
-Throughout the listing,
+for printing at 300dpi and 150% for ease of reference.
+Throughout

-I have endeavoured to highlight important variances in type, perforation,
+the listing, I have endeavoured to highlight important variances

-shade, watermark and method of value - be that printed, handstamped,
+in type, perforation, shade, watermark and method of value - be

-typewritten or manuscript.
-In all, close to 4,000 different stamps
+that printed, handstamped, typewritten or manuscript.
+In all,

-220 stamp issuers are listed, from Aberbach to Zonophone.
-Many
+Over 420 stamp issuers are listed, from Aberbach to Zonophone.

-well-known names are in here, including music publishers like
+Many well-known names are in here, including music publishers

 Son, G. Ricordi and Boosey & Hawkes.
 Copyright collecting